PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![035_scientificnotation](./images/035_scientificnotation.PNG)

 Physically the sun is made up of a huge number of hydrogen atoms and the uncertainty of the suns radius is therefore much larger than the size of a single hydrogen atom itself which is why the addition and subtraction of the radius of a hydrogen atom from the sun is insignificant.
-When we use division of the radius of the sun by the radius of the hydrogen atom, we return the number of hydrogen atoms along the diameter of the sun and we can see this is a very large number and therefore a difference of a single hydrogen atom is insignificant with respect to this very large number.
+When we use division of the radius of the sun by the radius of the hydrogen atom, we return the number of hydrogen atoms along the diameter of the sun.
+We can see this is a very large number of hydrogen atoms and therefore a difference of a single hydrogen atom is insignificant with respect to this very large number.

 ## Scientific Notation in Binary